jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 \text{mean square error} = \frac{1}{N} \sum_i (h_i - y_{i})^2
 $$

-We have used MSE for regression problems before.
+We use MSE for regression problems before.
 We can use MSE in classification.
-But, in practice, we use cross entropy loss.
+But in practice, we use cross entropy loss.
 Classification uses a classifier to squash values to a probability between 0 and 1.
 The mapping is not linear.
-For a sigmod classifier, a large range of values (less than -5 or greater than 5) is squeezed to 0 or 1.
-As shown before, those areas have to be close to 0 partial derivative.
-Based on the chain rule in the back propagation:
+For a sigmod classfier, a large range of value (less than -5 or greater than 5) is squeezed to 0 or 1.
+As shown before, those areas have close to 0 partial derviative.
+Based on the chain rule in the back propagation

 $$
 \frac{\partial J}{\partial score} = \frac{\partial J}{\partial out} \frac{\partial out}{\partial score}
 $$

-The loss signal is hard to propagate backward in those regions regardless of loss because However, there is a way to solve this issue.
-The partial derivative of the sigmoid function can be small but we can make
+The loss signal is hard to propage backward in those region regardless of loss because $$ \frac{\partial out}{\partial score} \approx 0$$ .
+However, there is a way to solve this issue.
+The partial derviative of the sigmod function can be small but we can make
 $$
 \frac{\partial J}{\partial out}
 $$
 very large if the prediction is bad.
-The sigmoid function squashes values exponentially.
+The sigmod function squashes values expontentially.
 We need a cost function that punishes bad predictions in the same scale to counter that.
 Squaring the error does not make it.
-Cross entropy punishes bad predictions exponentially.
-That is why the cross entropy cost function trains better than MSE in the classification problems.
+Cross entropy punishes bad prediction expotentially.
+That is why cross entropy cost function trains better than MSE in the classification problems.

-### Deep learning network (Fully-connected layers) CIFAR-10
+### Deep learing network (Fully-connected layers) CIFAR-10

 Let's put together everything to solve the CIFRA-10.
 CIFAR-10 is a computer vision dataset for object classification.
-It has 60,000 32x32 color images belonging to one of 10 object classes, with 6000 images per class.
+It has 60,000 32x32 color images belong to one of 10 object classes, with 6000 images per class.

 (Source Alex Krizhevsky)
 <div class="imgcap">
 <img src="/assets/dl/cifra.png" style="border:none;width:40%">
 </div>

 We implement a fully connected network similar to the following to classify the CIFRA images to the corresponding classes.
-In our implementation, we allow the user to control how many hidden layers to create and the number of nodes per layer.
+In our implmentation, we allow user to control how many hidden layers to create and the number of nodes per layer.
 <div class="imgcap">
 <img src="/assets/dl/fc_net.png" style="border:none;width:40%">
 </div>

-Let’s have some boiler plate code that we did before.
-This is the forward feed and the back propagation code for
+Let's have some boiler plate code that did before.
+This is the forward feed and the backpropagation code for
 $$
 y = Wx + b
 $$